TheMonk2121/ai-dev-tasks/400_guides/400_07_ai-frameworks-dspy.md

 - **How it works**:
   1. You ask a question
   2. The system searches through your documents to find relevant information
-  3. It gives that information to Mistral-7B
+  3. It gives that information to your local AI models
-  4. Mistral-7B generates an answer based on your documents
+  4. The models generate an answer based on your documents

 #### **5. Vector Database (PostgreSQL) - Your AI's Filing Cabinet**
 - **What it is**: A special database that stores your documents in a way that makes them easy to search